RWinterburn/OscarsQuiz/README.md

 The site is a simple design with the quiz card in the middle with all the information on there, then in the background I've photoshopped some actors into the background.

-To achieve the websites objectives to navigate through the different pages of the website I have added different sections in the html file instead of different pages though this may change the language mainly used for this project is javascript jquery the html file is very sparse because the logic i've used is that the javascript renders what is put into the html file using JQuery
+To achieve the websites objectives to navigate through the different pages of the website I have added different sections in the html file instead of different pages though this may change the language mainly used for this project is javascript jquery the html file is very sparse because the logic i've used is that the javascript renders what is put into the html file using JQuery.

 The main design for the website will have the font color in black and background elements in will be golden to match the theme of the oscars (Dark black) to make the text stand out and be visually appealing the main body of the page will feature images on the background of actors to make it more streamlined for the applications purpose.